eskayML/cat-and-dogs-classification/README.md

 <br>
 - Checked the performance on the test data
 <br>
-- I built an app for the model using streamlit
+- I built an app for the model using streamlit and deployed it to hugging face spaces

 ## HOW TO USE THE APP
 ```console